alpardfm/Ecommerce-Bonsai/README.md

 - php artisan serve
 - add auth token ngrok
 - run ngrok (online your project from local use ngrok for receive callback from midtrans)
+- setting generate url from ngrok to setting midtrans

 Default Login Admin
 - Email : admin@gmail.com
 - Password : admin123123

+Note: if you have any questions, you can contact me via social media on the github profile